Travel guide

 Does the eSIM work at Hamad Airport as soon as I land?

 Yes.
 Hamad Airport has 4G and 5G coverage in all terminals.
-If you left the eSIM installed before flying, you just need to activate data upon landing and you'll be connected in less than a minute, without going to any counter.
+If you installed the eSIM before flying, you just need to activate data upon landing and you'll be connected in less than a minute, without going to any counter.

-Is there a specific Doha eSIM or do I buy the Qatar one?
+Is there a specific Doha eSIM or do I buy Qatar's?

-You buy the Qatar one.
-Doha is the capital and does not have its own plan; the country's eSIM covers the city, the airport, and all Qatari territory, so it's the correct option for both a layover and a full stay.
+You buy Qatar's.
+Doha is the capital and does not have its own plan; the country's eSIM covers the city, the airport, and all Qatari territory, so it's the right choice for both a layover and a full stay.

-How many GB do I need for a layover of a few hours?
+How much data do I need for a layover of a few hours?

-Can I still receive WhatsApp with my home number?
+Can I still receive WhatsApp with my Spanish number?

 Yes.
-The eSIM only provides data; your home number remains active on its line.
-WhatsApp, Telegram, and other apps will continue to work with your usual number because they use the internet.
-Just deactivate data for your home line to avoid roaming charges.
+The eSIM only provides data; your Spanish number remains active on its line.
+WhatsApp, Telegram, and other apps continue to work with your usual number because they use the internet.
+Just deactivate data on your Spanish line to avoid roaming charges.

 Is my mobile compatible with eSIM?

-Most mid-range and high-end phones from recent years are: iPhone from XS, Google Pixel, Samsung Galaxy S, and many recent Xiaomi and Motorola devices.
+Most mid-range and high-end mobiles from recent years are: iPhone from XS, Google Pixel, Samsung Galaxy S, and many recent Xiaomi and Motorola.
 You can check by dialing *#06# and looking for an EID, or by consulting our compatibility guide.

 Conclusion